brittaniSavery/personal-website/content/posts/next-js-material-ui-a-disagreeable-pair.md

 publishDate: 2020-07-22
 tags:
   - coder
-summary: I've been working on a new coding project and ran into some issues when using Next.js and Material UI but thankfully found another solution using the CSS framework, Bulma.
+description: I've been working on a new coding project and ran into some issues when using Next.js and Material UI but thankfully found another solution using the CSS framework, Bulma.
 thumbnail: nextjs-material-ui.jpg
 ---